DataDog/datadog-cdk-constructs/README.md

   constructor(scope: cdk.App, id: string, props?: cdk.StackProps, gitHash?: string) {
     ...
     ...
-    datadog.addGitCommitMetadata([<YOUR_FUNCTIONS>], gitHash)
+    datadogLambda.addGitCommitMetadata([<YOUR_FUNCTIONS>], gitHash)
   }
 }
 ```

 </details>

-## Configuration
+### Configuration

-To further configure your Datadog construct, use the following custom parameters:
+To further configure your Datadog construct for Lambda, use the following custom parameters:

-_Note_: The descriptions use the npm package parameters, but they also apply to the PyPI package parameters.
+_Note_: The descriptions use the npm package parameters, but they also apply to PyPI and Go package parameters.

 | npm package parameter        | PyPI package parameter          | Description                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | ---------------------------- | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |